Princess Der Ling

 Lizzie Yu Der Ling (裕德齡 (Yü Tê-ling, Yù Délíng); 8 June 1881 – 22 November 1944), better known as "Princess" Der Ling, and also known as Elisabeth Antoinette White after her marriage to Thaddeus C. White, was the first lady-in-waiting for Empress Dowager Cixi.
 Her father was the Chinese diplomat Yü Keng; and her mother was Louisa Pierson, who was herself the half-Chinese daughter of a Boston merchant working in Shanghai.
 Although not a member of the Qing royal family, Der Ling was given the title of "commandery princess" while serving as the lady-in-waiting for Empress Cixi.
-She was a writer of several memoirs, books, and magazine articles.
+She was the ghostwritten author of a number of books and magazine articles with China themes.